Of Kingdom and Crown: Plot summary

-Of Kingdom and Crowns first track, "Slaughter the Martyr", introduces the character of Ares.
-"This is Ares' origin story.
-He's just lost the love of his life [Amethyst] and now his life is just utter, unfettered revenge.
-It’s the only thing on his mind."

-Eros, the second character of the story, spirals down into a deep depression after his mother has a fatal overdose and dies ("Overdose"/"My Hands are Empty"), eventually slipping into madness ("Unhallowed").
+The album's story is set in a "decimated futuristic wasteland where the sky is stained crimson red".
+A man called Ares becomes overcome by rage and need for revenge when his love Amethyst is murdered ("Slaughter the Martyr"), and in his rage, combined with the dystopia he sees ("Choke On The Ashes Of Your Hate"), becomes the leader of an army rampaging through society ("Become The Firestorm").

+In a flashback, another man, Eros, loses his mother to a drug overdose ("Overdose"), which pushes him into a depression ("My Hands are Empty"); as he struggles to stay sane ("Unhallowed"), he is radicalized by a demagogue ("Assimilate"), and goes on a murderous rampage ("Kill Thy Enemies"), culminating in the murder of Amethyst retold at the start of the story.

+As Ares' army continues their destruction ("No Gods, No Masters"), Eros prepares to face them head on ("Bloodshot"), but realizing what he has done, breaks from his conviction ("Rotten") and commits suicide ("Terminus").
+Understanding the futility of the war he is waging, Ares vows to end it ("Arrows In Words From The Sky").

 Reception

 Of Kingdom and Crown received critical acclaim from music critics.

 Many publications hailed the album as a return to form for the band.
 Writing for Kerrang!, Dan Slessor praised the band's musical interplay and wrote "Machine Head have been down before – their nu-metal adventures 20-something years ago – and have come back from it, so maybe counting them out was premature.
 Regardless, with this version of the band they are back to their best, and that is all that matters."
 Simultaneously, it was also praised as for its diversity and advancement of the band's sound, which was described as heavier and more technical; Blabbermouth, who awarded the album a perfect 10/10 score, described Of Kingdom and Crown as "the greatest record Machine Head have ever made", writing; "the principle and performance remain the same — tight, brutal, precise — throughout what is easily this band's most vicious and punishing album yet."

 Metal Injection gave the album a 9/10, writing "Despite its occasional stumble – it's another long album, with more than a little recognizable fat to be trimmed in tracks like 'No Gods, No Masters' – it's undoubtedly a career high point for the band and one that could be held up against The Blackening in comparison with very little complaint.
 The storytelling aspect works, and the music is top-notch and as heavy as Machine Head comes in places.
 What's not to love?"